JohnUrban/strandedLibraryGrade/README.md

 				- It ranges from 0 to 1, 0 being the worst, 1 being perfect.
 				- >90% of transcripts should have scores >0.9
 					- some transcripts with very few reads mapping to them are often the culprits for having low scores.
 			- The last line is the global library score.
-It is named \"all\".
+It is named "all".
 				- Columns 2, 3, and 4 are analogous to above only using confidently-mapped concordant read pairs mapping to all transcripts.
 		- final-summary.txt
 			- This is a 2-column tabular text file: